ruuizz/github-api-sample/README.md

 composer install
 ```

 4. Fill parameter information directly from command line or make copy parameter.yml.dist in the same location and name it parameters.yml.
-Fill out parameter information for DB
+Fill out parameter information for DB.
+You can leave the mailer transport params empty.

 5. You can view the schema on your database needed by running: